What is the Amortization of Intangible Assets?

-Let us understand this with a business case.
-A company named XYZ acquires a patent for $10,000 that will expire after 10 years.
+Let us understand how to amortize intangible assets with a business case.
+A company named XYZ acquires a patent for $35,000 that will expire after 10 years.
 So, the patent’s useful life, in this case, is ten years.

-Based on the Straight-line method, the company will amortize $3,500 each year (that is, $35,000/10) for the next ten years.
-Each year $1,000 will become part of an expense in the income statement, while in the balance sheet, accumulated amortization will increase by $1,000.
-The intangible asset will be shown as a net of accumulated amortization in the balance sheet.
+Based on the straight-line method, the company will amortize $3,500 each year (that is, $35,000/10) for the next ten years.
+Each year $3,500 will become part of an expense in the income statement.
+The intangible asset will reflect the amount net of amortization expense in the balance sheet.

-Now, consider a case where, after five years, XYZ found that the patent has become worthless.
-In such a case, the cost of the asset has already been amortized by $1,000 each year for five years.
-The remaining unamortized cost, i.e., $5,000, will form part of expenses, and on the balance sheet, the value of the assets turns to zero.
+Now, consider a case where, after seven years, XYZ found that the patent has become worthless.
+In such a case, the cost of the asset has already been amortized by $3,500 each year for seven years.
+The remaining unamortized cost, i.e., $10,500, will become an expense of the company, and on the balance sheet, the value of the assets turns to zero.